 Jiro took a quick scan of the hall before stepping into the balcony again.
 “I wanted to talk to you earlier, but they were there.”

-Cyndi’s brain went into frozen state again.
+Cyndi’s brain went into a frozen state again.
 Not only was Jiro talking to her, but he was using longer sentences.
 “What about?”
 She gave herself an invisible pat on the back since that did not come out too lame.

 “I’m sorry about last night,” Jiro said.